Mirror Images

 Key Symmetric Letters (Same in Mirror): A, H, I, M, O, T, U, V, W, X, Y

-Key Asymmetric Letters (Change in Mirror): B → looks like reversed 8 / q-like shape C → looks like reversed C D → looks like reversed D E → looks like reversed 3 / m-like shape J → looks like reversed L K → looks like a sideways T L → looks like reversed J P → looks like reversed P R → looks like reversed R (Я-like) S → looks like reversed S (always S, just mirrored)
+Key Asymmetric Letters (Change in Mirror): B → looks like reversed 8 / q-like shape C → looks like reversed C D → looks like reversed D E → looks like reversed 3 / m-like shape J → looks like reversed L K → looks like a sideways T L → looks like reversed J P → looks like reversed P R → looks like reversed R (Я-like) S → looks like a reversed S (Ƨ) — it does change in a mirror

 ⚡ Exam Tip: When you see a capital letter question, immediately check if it belongs to the symmetric group (A, H, I, M, O, T, U, V, W, X, Y).
 If it does, the answer is the letter itself.
 If not, draw the letter’s mirror image mentally.
 For clock mirror questions, always use the formula: Actual time = 12:00 − Mirror time.